 Kona boat and snorkel cruise with Body Glove tours

-In no time, we are along the Red Rocks in South Kona where we will be spending some time snorkeling just off the shoreline.
+In no time, we cruised up to the jagged Red Rocks in South Kona where we will be spending some time snorkeling just off the shoreline.
 The kids take a complimentary basic snorkeling class while I get my equipment to work and I head into the water and get all the essentials ready including some very colorful floaties for the kids to use.
 It really is amazing to see the sea life and coral just off the Red Rocks, so pristine and amazing.
 I decide to head back to the ship so we can try the slides and jumping off the high deck which was a real thrill in itself.

 After the cruise, lunch is served with burgers, salads and other lunch fare while we head back to Kona pier and it is a pleasant trip back while we enjoy the hot sun and beautiful cruise back into town.
 If you are interested in checking out more about the Body Glove tours, check out their website here.